 Harper Adams University

 Newport, Shropshire, TF10 8NB

-There will be two interview/open days held in January and April where individuals will be selected from the applications received.
-The first one in January will be for those applications received before the 2nd December 2013; the April open day will be for all those applications received before the final closing date.
+There will be two interview/open days; on 11 January and 5 April 2017 where individuals will be selected from the applications received.
+The first one in January will be for those applications received before the 7 December 2016; the April interview day will be for all those applications received before the final closing date.

 If you are shortlisted for one of the interview/open days we will be in touch with a date and time.